-The Role of a Nursing Assistant
+The Job of a CNA

-- Administering basic care to patients
+- Furnishing basic services to patients

 - Checking patient’s vital signs

 - Keeping a record of patient’s health status

 CNAs might also work in Woodson IL nursing homes or long term care centers.
 In those settings, nursing assistants are more engaged in supporting patients with their Activities of Daily Living (ADL).
 ADLs are characterized as routine activities that the majority of people accomplish daily without assistance, for example eating, dressing, or using the bathroom.
 Nursing assistants typically build more of a bond with these patients since they often stay in the facilities for extensive time periods.
 Often, they can end up being the channel between the patient and the rest of the medical staff because of their relationships with their charges.
 As a result, the CNA’s expertise can be a beneficial resource for preparing the appropriate care and treatment of long term care patients.